The Ultimate 2 Week Central Europe Itinerary: 3 Perfect Routes

 Prague-Vienna-Budapest Itinerary

-The most iconic of the Central Europe itineraries is arguable a route through the incredible cities of Prague, Vienna, and Budapest.
-Visiting the capital cities of Czechia, Austria and Hungary is sure to leave you starry-eyed and ignite your wanderlust to explore the region in more depth.
+The most iconic route is arguably an itinerary through the incredible cities of Prague, Vienna, and Budapest.
+Visiting the capital cities of the Czech Republic, Austria and Hungary is sure to leave you starry-eyed and ignite your wanderlust to explore the region in more depth.

-Taking 2 weeks for a Budapest-Vienna-Prague itinerary is quite ideal as it allows you to explore these three incredible cities at a great depth, not only seeing the top tourist sites but also really getting to know more local neighbourhoods and hidden gems within these three incredibly popular and touristed cities.
+Taking 2 weeks for a Budapest-Vienna-Prague itinerary is quite ideal as it allows you to explore these three incredible cities while also stopping at a few great places and smaller towns and cities in between.

 Of course, make sure to take the time to visit all the top spots in Prague including the Charles Bridge, Prague Castle, the astronomical clock, the Jewish Quarter, the Lennon Wall and much more.
 It’s also vital that you take the time to sample some traditional Czech cuisine and, of course, the inimitable Czech Pilsner.